Impact

 Risk and Exploitability

 The CVSS score is 6.0, indicating a moderate severity.
-EPSS data is unavailable and the vulnerability is not listed in CISA’s KEV catalog, suggesting limited known exploitation.
+The EPSS score is < 1%, and the vulnerability is not listed in CISA’s KEV catalog, suggesting limited known exploitation.
 The attack vector is inferred to be local or application‑level, as the exploit requires the ability to invoke the grep tool with arbitrary flags.
 If an attacker can leverage the affected functionality, they can read any readable file, potentially leading to credential theft or other security breaches.

 OpenCVE Enrichment